 Our suggested trip ideas

 Camping in the Empty Quarter, OmanOman Specialist Sarah loves the feeling of leaving civilisation behind entirely in Oman's Empty Quarter.

 Camping under the stars in the world's largest expanse of sand is a humbling and unforgettable experience.

 From the coastal city of Salalah you travel north and before you know it, you’re amid a sea of rolling sand dunes with nothing else in view but the 4x4 jeeps ahead of you and your camel.
 The stars above shine with undiminished beauty, unmarred by light pollution, while the only sounds you’re likely to hear are those from the camels, or your Bedouin desert crew who hale from this nomadic lifestyle and can help unravel its secrets.

-This is the most authentic and involving safari experience I have had in all my years of travelling to the continent.
+This is the most authentic and involving safari experience I have had in all my years of traveling to the continent.